Acoustics conversion - Frequency and wavelength sound radio light equation - sengpielaudio Checker

 radiation: ultraviolet rays, infrared (heat) waves, and visible light waves.
 These

-electromagnetic waves spread in a vacuum at the speed of light ≈ 300 000 km/s
+electromagnetic waves spread in a vacuum at the speed of light ≈ 300,000 km/s as

-The velocity of propagation of electric signals via optical fibres is nearly 2/3 of the
+The propagation speed of electrical signals via optical fiber is about 9/10

 VOP =